Nirjorsaharudro/multilingual-rag-bangla/README.md

 📚 multilingual-rag-bangla

 This project implements a Retrieval-Augmented Generation (RAG) pipeline that supports both English and Bangla queries.
-It retrieves context from the HSC 2026 Bangla 1st Paper textbook and generates meaningful, grounded answers based on the retrieved content.
+It retrieves context from the HSC 2026 Bangla 1st Paper textbook and generates meaningful, grounded answers.

+The system employs a hybrid retrieval strategy that combines:

+   * MultiVectorRetriever and ParentDocumentRetriever for semantic retrieval of dense text chunks,

+   * BM25 for sparse, keyword-based search to enhance precision on short or exact-match queries.

+Document embeddings are stored and queried using FAISS as the vector store.
+For PDF preprocessing, the system uses the multilingual-pdf2text module, which integrates Tesseract OCR with Bengali language support (tesseract-ocr-ben) to accurately extract text from scanned or image-based PDFs.

+This architecture ensures robust retrieval and accurate response generation for multilingual educational content.

 🛠️ Setup Instructions
 1. Activate the Poetry Environment